Protesters demand action on guns at Tennessee statehouse | Law-Order

 U.S. school shootings, defined as any incident in which a gun is discharged on school property, number 90 so far this year, according to the K-12 School Shooting Database website founded by researcher David Riedman.
 The 303 incidents last year were the most of any year in the database, which began in 1970.
 In the latest, the shooter killed three pupils and three staff members at Nashville's Covenant School.
 Police responded and killed the assailant, a 28-year-old former student at the school.
 A motive for the shooting was as yet unclear.

+The city also released recordings of communications between dispatchers and officers headed to the scene.
+At 10:15 and 8 seconds, a dispatcher says police have received multiple calls of shots fired at the school.

+"They're advising they're still hearing more shots fired," she says at 10:17.
+"Got workers locked in the nursery and in the office."
+By 10:25 comes the hope the shooting may be over: "Suspect down."

-Republican lawmakers in Tennessee this week delayed hearings on gun legislation that would expand access to firearms.
+CALL FOR REFORMS Republican lawmakers in Tennessee this week delayed hearings on gun legislation that would expand access to firearms.
 The state in recent years has made it easier to acquire firearms and done away with the need for permits to carry concealed handguns.
-State Representative Bob Freeman, a Democrat representing Nashville, on Thursday addressed lawmakers in the House chambers, calling for "common-sense" gun reforms, including background checks and red-flag laws to prevent individuals from possessing firearms who show signs of being a threat to themselves or others.

-Freeman told his colleagues they had to respond to demonstrators whose chants could be heard outside the chambers.
-"They're out there right now.
-They're begging for us to do something," he said, according to The Tennessean newspaper.

-John Drake, the Nashville police chief, said the shooter's writings suggested plans to carry out shootings at other locations.
-Police said the shooter left behind a manifesto related to the attack.
-The shooter was armed with two assault-style weapons and a 9mm handgun, which police later found were among seven firearms the assailant had legally purchased in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)